MISP/misp-website/_pages/download.md

 The MISP software is an open source and free software released under the [AGPL](https://github.com/MISP/MISP/blob/2.4/LICENSE) (Affero General Public License).
 We are committed to ensure that MISP will remain a free and open source project on the long-run.

-The MISP taxonomies are licensed under [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/) (CC0 1.0) - Public Domain Dedication.
+The MISP [taxonomies](/taxonomies.html) and [galaxy](/galaxy.html) are licensed under [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/) (CC0 1.0) - Public Domain Dedication or 2-clause BSD open source license.
 This allows interoperability with any product. (open source or proprietary)